louiswillems/louiswillems.github.io/_posts/2019-05-14-Text Data Visualization with Google Analytics- Copie.md

 ## 3. Visualize words frequency vs popularity of articles
 <br>
 #### Set a threshold
-Before we plot our text data visualization tool, we need to set a threshold for our pageviews in order to split our data into most pupular and less populars news articles
+Before we plot our text data visualization tool, we need to set a threshold for our pageviews in order to split our data into most least reads news articles
 <br>

 ```python